openstack-infra/system-config/doc/source/gerrit.rst

 #.
 Anonymous users can read all projects.
 #.
 All registered users can perform informational code review (+/-1)
    on any project.
 #.
-Jenkins can perform verification (blocking or approving: +/-1).
+Zuul can perform verification (blocking or approving: +/-2).
 #.
 All registered users can create changes.
 #.
-The OpenStack Release Manager and Jenkins can tag releases (push
+The OpenStack Release Manager and Zuul can tag releases (push
    annotated tags).
 #.
 Members of $PROJECT-core group can perform full code review
    (blocking or approving: +/- 2), and submit changes to be merged.